getfunds/ANFThedera/DIGITAL_IDENTITY_AND_PROVENANCE.md

 - **Transparency**: Anyone can independently verify the attestation
 - **Timestamping**: Proves exactly when the creation occurred
 - **Decentralization**: The record exists on Hedera's network, not our servers
-- **Legal Weight**: Provides strong evidence of creation and ownership
+- **Legal Weight**: Provides strong evidence of creation and authorship

 #### How does it work?